-Description: The State Water Board anticipates amending the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries with the adoption of Toxicity Provisions in 2019.
+Description: The State Water Board anticipates amending the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries with the adoption of Toxicity Provisions in 2020.
 The goals of the proposed Toxicity Provisions include: (a) a new method to determine the toxicity of discharges, (b) statewide numeric objectives, and (c) further standardization of toxicity provisions for NPDES dischargers and facilities subject to WDR and conditional waivers.

 Related Impacts: The proposed Toxicity Provisions could demand a higher level of treatment from wastewater and industrial dischargers.
 The proposed Toxicity Provisions, in combination with other projects, could prompt additional upgrades to wastewater and industrial facilities.
 The proposed Toxicity Provisions may also require an increase in toxicity monitoring and assessment.
-While there is a nexus between the projects there should not be considerable cumulative impacts as toxicity monitoring may be included as a component of Biological Objectives assessment.
-Improved statewide standardization should result in improved implementation and assessment for Biological Objectives and causal assessments.
+While there is a nexus between the projects there should not be considerable cumulative impacts as toxicity monitoring may be included as a component of the Stream Biological Objective assessment.
+Improved statewide standardization should result in improved implementation and assessment for the Stream Biological Objective and causal assessments.

 Project: Proposed Amendment to Water Quality Control Plan for Ocean Waters of California – Bacteria Provisions and a Water Quality Standards Variance